-- Our newest member Russ Lachance has worked on multiple projects with Westbrook Village to support veterans, including a dinner that honors World War Two veterans.
+- Russ Lachance has worked on multiple projects with Westbrook Village to support veterans, including a dinner that honors World War Two veterans.

 - We also have two very dedicated members of the City of Peoria staff who take care of the day to day operations of the board.
 Their service and dedication are what makes the board functional.

 - Finally I would like to thank Lisa Wakefield for her wisdom, guidance and effort while serving on the board.
-Her term ends in December and we would like to thank her for all she has done for the city of Peoria.
+Her term ended in December 2014 and we would like to thank her for all she has done for the city of Peoria.

 Benjamin Geiger, Chairman